rackerlabs/rackspace-how-to/content/cloud-servers/supported-operating-systems.md

 product_url: cloud-servers
 ---

-Our service levels support a number of operating systems (OSs).
+Rackspace Public Cloud provides the following supported images.
 Services are updated to support the latest version of an OS on the same date that the OS is updated.
 Earlier versions of an OS are supported only for a limited amount of time after the OS is updated.

 We support the most current versions of the following OSs:

--   Arch
 -   CentOS
--   CoreOS
+-   CoreOS*
 -   Debian
--   Fedora
--   FreeBSD
--   Gentoo
--   openSUSE
+-   Fedora*
 -   Red Hat Enterprise Linux
--   Scientific Linux
 -   Ubuntu
 -   Vyatta
 -   Windows Server 2008 R2
 -   Windows Server 2012 R2

+Any OS that is marked as EOL (end-of-life) by its distributor is not supported by Rackspace.

+*Not supported at the Managed Operations Service level